prezet/prezet-web/storage/prezet/content/upgrade.md

 php artisan prezet:index --fresh
 ```

-This regenerates the `prezet.sqlite` file, runs the Prezet migrations, and reindexes your markdown files using the updated schema.
+This regenerates the `prezet.sqlite` file with an updated schema that includes:
+- New `key` field for optional unique identifiers
+- Unique constraints on `slug`, `filepath`, and `hash` fields
+- Optimized indexes for better query performance
+- Updated timestamp fields to use timestampTz

 ## 4. Update Blade Templates